 1. Set static IP addresses for your network equipment.
 This includes the administrator's PC/laptop/notebooks.

-1. Connect a device set with an IP address of the device attempting access.
+1. Connect a device set with the IP address of the device attempting access.

-2. The device should not be able to access the respective ports of network equipment(s).
+2. Device should not be able to access HTTP//HTTPS/FTP/SSH/Telnet/SNMP of network equipment(s).